vpkc-2/CS451-2021-project/README.md

-# Distributed Algorithms 2020/21 - EPFL
+# Distributed Algorithms 2021/22 - EPFL

 # Overview
 The goal of this practical project is to implement certain building blocks necessary for a decentralized system.
 To this end, some underlying abstractions will be used:

   - Perfect Links,
+  - Best-effort Broadcast (submission #0),
   - Uniform Reliable Broadcast,
   - FIFO Broadcast (submission #1),
   - Localized Causal Broadcast (submission #2)